 As a scientist, do you believe in God?

-My plain answer is NO. My family roots are Christian, I grew up in this tradition.
-And as I have already said, from my childhood on I was also attracted towards science.
-Very early, I had the impression that religion and science are competing ways to see the world, and I decided for the latter.
+My plain answer is NO. My family roots are Christian, and I grew up in this tradition.
+And as I have already said, from my childhood on, I was also attracted to science.
+Very early, I had the impression that religion and science are competing ways to see the world, and I decided on the latter.